The Photochemical Birth of the Hydrated Electron in Liquid Water: Analysis Protocols

 where $r_0^i$ is the position of the $i-th$ oxygen atom and $R=1$ \AA.
 To estimate the degree of localization, we computed the Inverse Participation Ratio (IPR)\cite{liu2025quantum,wegner1980inverse}:

-This metric indicates how many water molecules participate in the excitation.
+This metric provides a continous measure of how many water molecules participate in the excitation.
 The distribution of $IPR^{-1}$ values for all the initial configurations is shown in Figure \ref{fig:absorption}\textbf{B}.
 The sensitivity analysis and validation to the choice of the integration radius parameter are discussed in section S2 in the Supplementary Information.